Hygroreception

 Hygroreception is the ability to detect changes in the moisture and humidity content of an environment.
 It is a sense that is not present in humans.
-Some insects have this sense.
+Many insects have this sense which has been studied using the cockroach and stick insect.
 The structure responsible for this sense is a hygroreceptor.
 In a study conducted upon nematodes, both thermal and mechanical neural pathways are required in order for a specimen to react to humidity.
 This supports the theory that hygroreception is a result of thermal and mechanical stimuli.